How to Install Rust on Debian 13, 12 and 11

 sudo apt update && sudo apt upgrade

-sudofor system-wide package management.
-If your account does not have sudo access yet, run the commands as root or follow the guide on how to add a user to sudoers on Debian.
+These commands use sudo for system-wide package management.
+If your account does not have sudo access yet, run the commands as root or add a user to sudoers on Debian first.

 Rust is available through Debian’s own packages and through the official upstream toolchain manager.
 APT keeps the compiler under Debian’s package database, while rustup tracks the current stable release and makes it easier to add extra toolchains or targets later.